 The research development team works closely with investigators to identify opportunities and develop applications for research funding agencies.
 Details of external research funding opportunities relevant to clinical areas are regularly disseminated to our staff.
 To receive these notifications, please contact us by email specifying your professional background and your particular area of interest.

-In partnership with the Charity, the Research Office offers two internal funding opportunities:
+In partnership with the Charity, the Research Office offers three internal funding opportunities:

 In order to maximise the success of our academic and investigator-initiated commercial grant applications, the research development team provides staff with support throughout the development of a research grant or fellowship, from inception to submission.

 This support includes:

 - guidance on the most appropriate funding scheme for your research

 - partnership management of collaborative applications where our hospitals are the lead

 - developing project budgets and full economic costs